 The Adastra Foundation was established in 2007 to provide financial and mentoring support to extraordinary young New Zealanders in their pursuit of excellence.

-To date, the Adastra Foundation has awarded 457 scholarships totaling $2,117,000.
+To date, the Adastra Foundation has awarded 894 scholarships totaling $2,420,500.

-Kevin Burgess has been a community pharmacist in Cambridge since 1981 and has had a long and active involvement within the Cambridge community, serving on both sporting and community organisations.
-He has been involved in sports administration since the mid 1980’s and became a life member of the Hautapu Rugby Club in 2012.
+Kevin Burgess has been a community pharmacist in Cambridge since 1981 and had a long and active involvement within the Cambridge community, serving on both sporting and community organisations, including past chair of the Adastra Foundation.

-Kevin has been a judge at the Waipa and Waikato secondary Sports awards for 15 years and is a passionate supporter of rugby, rowing, netball, cricket and lately, cycling.
+Kevin has been a judge at the Waipa and Waikato secondary Sports Awards for 15 years and is a passionate supporter of rugby, rowing, netball, cricket and lately, cycling.

 A joint founder of Perago Trust for promising athletes in Cambridge, Kevin is also a partner of Inside Running, a sports management company.

 After six years as National Grants Manager for the Perry Foundation, Jennifer became the General Manager of the Brian Perry Charitable Trust in 2010.